William H. Holloman: Military service

 At the age of 16 in 1940, Holloman applied to train as a pilot for the Royal Canadian Air Force.
-However, the Royal Canadian Air Force required both parents of an underage applicant’s permission to enlist.
-Though Holloman’s father gave his consent, his mother denied him, citing his age.
+However, the Royal Canadian Air Force required both parents of an underage applicant's permission to enlist.
+Though Holloman's father gave his consent, his mother denied him, citing his age.

-In August 1942 at age 18, Holloman sat for the U.S. Army Air Corps (USAAC)’s aviation cadet training exam.
+In August 1942 at age 18, Holloman sat for the U.S. Army Air Corps (USAAC)'s aviation cadet training exam.
 After the U.S. War Department draft board conscripted 18 year old Holloman in November 1942, the USAAC Reserves swore in Holloman as an enlisted man.

 While waiting for selection to a Tuskegee Aviation cadet class, Holloman enrolled in college courses at Tuskegee Institute.
-Enroute to Tuskegee, Alabama, a white train conductor physically threatened him.
-Though the USAAC had assigned Holloman to a train’s drawing room to help shield Holloman and other African American recruits from potential racial harassment and white supremacist physical assaults, the train conductor tried to force Holloman to shift to a “Jim Crow car” behind the train’s hot engine.
+En route to Tuskegee, Alabama, a white train conductor physically threatened him.
+Though the USAAC had assigned Holloman to a train's drawing room to help shield Holloman and other African American recruits from potential racial harassment and white supremacist physical assaults, the train conductor tried to force Holloman to shift to a "Jim Crow car" behind the train's hot engine.

-Holloman’s cousin, a master sergeant, helped bump Holloman’s name to a forthcoming cadet class.
+Holloman's cousin, a master sergeant, helped bump Holloman's name to a forthcoming cadet class.

 On September 8, 1944, he graduated as a member of the Single Engine Section Cadet Class SE-44-H, receiving his wings and commission as a 2nd Lieutenant.

 Between 1944 and 1945, Holloman flew 19 strafing, patrol, and bomber escort missions in Eastern Europe including Germany and Austria.

 After World War II, Holloman became a USAAC reservist.
 Outside of the military, he flew crop duster aircraft in Central America and South America and operated small commercial aircraft in Canada.
 In 1948, Colonel (later General) Benjamin O. Davis Jr. convinced Holloman to return to active duty as a member of the newly integrated U.S. Air Force (USAF).
-After attending airborne electronics school, he became the USAF’s first African American helicopter pilot.
+After attending airborne electronics school, he became the USAF's first African American helicopter pilot.

 Reactivated to active duty again in 1966 during the Vietnam War, he trained helicopter pilots in Greenland and examined pilots’ instruments as a director of safety and standards.
 He earned the designation of master aviator, earning over 17,000 military flying hours.
 He subsequently switched from the USAF to the US Army.
 In 1972, he retired from the U.S. Army as a Lieutenant colonel.